stella-project/stella-project.github.io/content/post/2024-08-14-Demo-Tutorial.md

 Please note that STELLA is a work in progress.
 For the latest developments, you can follow the project’s [GitHub repositories](https://github.com/stella-project) and track ongoing issues.
 We welcome feature requests and feedback from the community, as it helps us improve and shape the infrastructure to better meet your needs.

+## Prerequisites
+The STELLA Project requires Docker.
+Please ensure that Docker is installed on your system before proceeding.

 ## Setting Up the Infrastructure
 To begin with STELLA, we need to set up the infrastructure by cloning the necessary repositories, downloading data, and starting the relevant services.
 Follow these steps to get everything up and running: